Digicreon/Arkiv/README.md

 Easy-to-use backup and archive tool.

 Arkiv is designed to **backup** local files and [MySQL](https://www.mysql.com/) databases, and **archive** them on [Amazon S3](https://aws.amazon.com/s3/) and [Amazon Glacier](https://aws.amazon.com/glacier/).
 Backup files are removed (locally and from Amazon S3) after defined delays.

-Could backup your data on a daily or an hourly basis.
+Arkiv could backup your data on a **daily** or an **hourly** basis.
 It is written in pure shell, so it can be used on any Unix/Linux machine.

 How it works
 ------------

-### Abstract
+### General idea
 - Generate backup data from local files and databases.
-- Store data on the local drive for a few days, in order to be able to restore fresh data very quickly.
+- Store data on the local drive for a few days/weeks, in order to be able to restore fresh data very quickly.
-- Store data on Amazon S3 for a few weeks, if you need to restore them easily.
+- Store data on Amazon S3 for a few weeks/months, if you need to restore them easily.
 - Store data on Amazon Glacier for ever.
 It's an incredibly cheap storage that should be used instead of Amazon S3 for long-term conservancy.

+If your data are backed up every hour (not every day), it's possible to define a fine-grained purge of the files stored on the local drive and on Amazon S3.
+For example, it's possible to remove half the backups after two days, and keep only 2 backups per day after 2 weeks, and keep 1 backup per day after 3 weeks, and remove all files after 2 months.
+The same could be donfigured for Amazon S3 archives.

 ### Step-by-step
 **Starting**